emdann/emdann.github.io/_sources/index.md.txt

 <h2>About</h2>

 I'm a computational biologists using single-cell genomics data analysis to understand human complex traits and diseases.
-I am a post-doctoral fellow in the [Pritchard Lab](https://web.stanford.edu/group/pritchardlab/home.html) at Stanford University and a visiting fellow in the [Marson Lab](https://www.marsonlab.org/) at the Gladstone Institutes.
+I am an EMBO post-doctoral fellow in the [Pritchard Lab](https://web.stanford.edu/group/pritchardlab/home.html) at Stanford University and a visiting fellow in the [Marson Lab](https://www.marsonlab.org/) at the Gladstone Institutes.

 Previously, I obtained my PhD at the University of Cambridge, working between the groups of [Sarah Teichmann](http://www.teichlab.org/) at the Wellcome Sanger Institute and [John Marioni](https://www.ebi.ac.uk/research/marioni) at the EMBL European Bioinformatics Institute.
 My PhD research focused on quantifying differences between biological conditions in single-cell genomics data, optimizing the use of cell atlases, and characterizing disease-related cell states, with a focus on tissue immunology.